iht/elastic2bq/README.md

 For reading from Elastic, you can also apply a query, using the option `--query`, to apply a query to the index.
 The output of the query is what it will be written to BigQuery.

+You can also optionally set a `--username` and `--password` to connect to Elastic.

 For the BigQuery destination tables, you can also write each table to a different project and dataset, using the options `--bigQueryProject`, `--bigQueryErrorsDataset` and/or `--bigQueryErrorsProject`.
 The datasets must exist before running the pipeline, and the credentials must have permissions to create tables in those